-Each segmentation approach we’ve explored is based on the customer’s behavior.
+Each segmentation approach we’ve explored is based on the customer’s behaviour.
 As a B2B company, it’s important to remember your customers are businesses.
 So, you need to apply the above criteria to businesses and their decision makers.
 Bear in mind that decision makers may change, so your marketing approach may have to as well.
 Stay on top of your segmentation strategy by ensuring your customers are always receiving content that matters to them.

-Now you know a little more about how to segment your audiences by behavior, here are a few reasons we believe you should.
+Now you know a little more about how to segment your audiences by behaviour, here are a few reasons we believe you should.
 There are so many advantages to segmentation, especially as a means for personalization.
 Here are the Webeo top 5:

 The top 5 advantages of behavioral segmentation